 Switzerland isn’t all about the mountains, though they are a prime reason to travel there any time of year.
-Swiss cities, towns and villages offer families a surprising number of things to see and do, and one of our favorites is the UNESCO World Heritage capital city of Bern, Switzerland.
+Swiss cities, towns and villages offer families a surprising number of things to see and do.
+One of our favorites is the UNESCO World Heritage Site capital city of Bern, Switzerland.
 Its slower pace, beautiful historic buildings, green spaces and museums offer something for everyone.
 We enjoy it so much, we’ve put together a top ten list of family-friendly things to do in Bern with kids.

 Best of Bern with Kids